-Trying to find that perfect beanie that you can run with in the morning and climb a mountain with on the weekend can be tough if you haven't looked at the Minus33 Merino Wool Ridge Cuff Beanie.
+Trying to find that perfect beanie that you can run in during the morning and climb a mountain with on the weekend can be tough if you haven't looked at the Minus33 Merino Ridge Cuff.
 Minus33 uses lightweight Australian Merino Wool to give us an athletic, slim-fitting beanie that is very versatile.
 Soft and comfortable, the natural fibers also provide a warm, breathable hat that can wick away moisture and dry quickly.

 Looking for a hat to keep that melon feeling snug and warm?
 The OZero Winter Daily Beanie has your name all over it.
 This hat has a wool-like polyester fleecer liner that would leave you hard-pressed to find anything softer to cover your head this winter.
 The double layers of synthetics keep this one warm and smooth all day through.

 One of the downsides to the Winter Daily Beanie that we found was the depth of fit.
 On a longer or wider shaped head, it may not give the coverage you need and coupled with the fact that the cuff is stitched into place, it doesn't lend to custom adjustment.
 This can leave you wanting more from this cozy piece of headwear if your head runs on the larger side.
 If you are in the medium to a smaller size or prefer a smaller hat on a bigger head, this beanie is perfect for cold winter days when you want to be super warm and comfy and look good doing it.

 The SATINIOR Trawler has an old-school look you might expect to find on a longshoreman by the port.
 A small folded cuff lends to this style, while the ribbed construction looks sharp sitting high on the head.
 Fully acrylic construction lends to a capable hat, and the smaller size is perfect for a moderate day or tossing it in a coat pocket.